Regulating and monitoring British Columbia’s marine finfish aquaculture facilities - 2019

 Industry reported events

-A mortality event occurs if the amount of dead fish at a marine finfish aquaculture facility exceeds thresholds outlined in conditions of licence.
+A Mortality Event occurs if the amount of dead fish at a marine finfish aquaculture facility exceeds thresholds outlined in conditions of licence.
 Environmental events include mortalities caused by naturally occurring conditions such as such as harmful algae blooms or low oxygen.
 Mechanical events describe mortalities resulting from stressful procedures such as transport, harvest or treatments.

 Long text version

-A fish health event is any suspected or active disease that occurs within an aquaculture facility that requires the involvement of a veterinarian and warrants mitigation measures.
+A Fish Health Event is any suspected or active disease that occurs within an aquaculture facility that requires the involvement of a veterinarian and warrants mitigation measures.
 Bacterial events are the result of easily treatable diseases caused by naturally occuring bacteria.

 Long text version

-Minimizing the sea lice levels on farms is a critical component of sustainable aquaculture management.
-DFO manages this through mandatory monitoring, mitigation, treatment and reporting, as well as DFO audits/inspections to ensure compliance.
-DFO assesses sea lice abundance in farmed salmon and verifies the accuracy of industry submitted data.
+Minimizing sea lice levels on farms is a critical component of sustainable aquaculture management.
+DFO manages this through mandatory monitoring, mitigation, treatment and reporting, as well as audits/ inspections to ensure compliance.
+DFO assesses sea lice abundance on farmed salmon and verifies the accuracy of industry submitted data.
 This provides DFO with timely information regarding the operational performance and compliance of aquaculture facilities.

-Licence holders must count sea lice at active Atlantic Salmon facilities throughout the year.
-Sampling for sea lice occurs monthly from July to February, and every two weeks from March 1 to June 30 when wild salmon smolts out-migrate.
+Licence holders must count sea lice at active Atlantic salmon facilities throughout the year.
+Counting sea lice occurs monthly from July to February, and every two weeks from March 1 to June 30 when wild salmon smolts out-migrate.
 The licence holder must report to DFO within seven days if the average number of motile Lepeophtheirus salmonis (a species of sea lice) exceeds three sea lice per fish during the wild salmon outmigration period.

-Sea lice abundance exceedances over the current threshold have been relatively infrequent since 2011.
+Sea lice abundance exceedances over the threshold have been relatively infrequent since 2011.
 Recently, there have been some areas where sea lice threshold exceedances have become more common.
-In response to this, as part of an adaptive management approach, DFO is examining its current sea lice Conditions of Licence (COL) with a view to changing the conditions by 2020 to coincide with the next wild salmon outmigration window.
+In response to this, as part of an adaptive management approach, DFO is examining its current sea lice Conditions of Licence (COL) with a view to changing the conditions in 2020 prior to the wild salmon outmigration window.
 These proposed changes intend to create greater enforceability and clarity, and require additional monitoring and reporting throughout the year.
-A number of additional enhancements to COLs are being considered to align with the new approach to aquaculture and support Area Based Management and in consultation with First Nations, industry, and environmental non-governmental organizations.
+A number of additional enhancements to COLs are being considered for 2022 to advance Area-based Aquaculture Management (ABAM) in consultation with First Nations, industry, and environmental non-governmental organizations.

 Long text version